 I purchased Plot in 2010 with power of attorney.
-The power of attorney was given to some person by original owner.
-I started construction in 2016 on plot.
-Now the thing is coming that original owner is denying that he has not given power of attorney to any person and the signature done on POA is not his signature.
-He has decided to launch FIR in police.
+The power of attorney was given to some person by the original owner.
+I started construction in 2016 on the plot.
+Now the thing is coming that the original owner is denying that he has not given power of attorney to any person and the signature done on POA is not his signature.
+He has decided to launch FIR in the police.

 Please let me know what will be the effect on me if POA is really fake.
 All original documents with channels are with me.
 As I am the bona fide purchaser now legally, what consequences can occur?
 And what should I do as my advocate is telling not to fear all documents are up to date.***Please give your advice.

 A POA is a formal arrangement by which one person (principal) gives another person (the attorney-agent) authority to act on his behalf and in his name.
 Every act performed by the attorney within the authority of the POA is legally binding on the person granting it.

 Performance of act in the furtherance of POA is legal and has the legal force to execute it in the operation of law.
 It is apparent from your question that the seller had power of attorney, at the time of transfer, which was executed by the owner of the plot.

 I think that a proper sale deed is executed in your case and appropriate stamp duty is also paid at the time of transfer of property.
 According to section 5 of the Transfer of Property Act, it is not mandatory that only the owner can transfer his property.

 Any person can transfer if he is authorized by the owner of the property for such transfer.
 PoA is a legal instrument of authorization to act on behalf of the principal (maker of POA).